Project Title: Women’s Community Center – Kolkata Initiatives

-Project Summary: This project will help establish 5 Women's Community Centres (WCC) to serve women in slums of Kolkata, India.
-These WCCs will have a) Seniors Day Care b) Activity centre for Adolescent girls and provide c) Meeting space for women's groups.
-A growing population of elderly women faces a life of neglect and loneliness.
+Project Summary: This project has helped established 5 Women's Community Centers (WCC) which serves women in slums of Kolkata, India.
+These WCCs have a) Seniors Day Care b) Activity centre for Adolescent girls and provide c) Meeting space for women's groups.
+The growing populations of elderly women face a life of neglect and loneliness.
 Adolescent girls have few opportunities beyond the cycle of hardship, discrimination and violence.
-This project will create both hope and opportunities for women of different ages.
+This project is trying to create both hope and opportunities for women of different ages.

 What is the issue, problem, or challenge?
-Women over the age of 60 come to the Seniors’ Day Care Centre and build community with other senior women.
+Women over the age of 60 come to the Seniors’ Day Care Center and build community with other senior women.
 Kolkata Initiatives supports work with women and girls across different age groups – elderly women, adult women and adolescent girls.

 Explain how the project has reached expected outcomes or goals with the funds raised

-There were 8 Aikido sessions with adolescent girls.
+There were 12 Aikido sessions with adolescent girls.
 Aikido is a Japanese martial art.